solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

   - Explain how incentivized oracle networks make data more trustworthy
   - Effectively weigh the tradeoffs between using various types of oracles
   - Use oracles from an onchain program to access real-world data
-description:
-  Learn how to access real-world, offchain data inside a Solana program
+description: Access real-world data inside a Solana program.
 ---

 ## Summary